Open topic with navigation

 This topic includes the following sections:

 With Synergy DBL Integration for Visual Studio (SDI), you can use Visual Studio to debug traditional Synergy programs.
-You'll use standard Visual Studio commands to start and control debugging, and you'll have access to Visual Studio debugging features and some standard Synergy debugger commands.
+You'll use standard Visual Studio commands to start and control debugging (Start Debugging, Step Into, Break All, Attach to Process, Stop Debugging, etc.), and you can use some standard Synergy debugger commands.
 You can also remotely debug a Synergy program, which enables you to debug a Synergy program on a different machine (Windows, UNIX, or OpenVMS), even if you have no Visual Studio project for that program.
 See Remote debugging below.